Azure/azure-sdk-for-net/eng/common/TestResources/README.md

 setx AZURE_SEARCH_STORAGE_KEY $env:AZURE_SEARCH_STORAGE_KEY
 ```

+Alternatively, when running the `New-TestResources.ps1` command, specify the `-OutFile` switch
+which will save test environment settings into a test-resources.json.env file next to test-resources.json.
+The file is protected via DPAPI.
+The environment file would be scoped to the current repository directory.
+Note: Supported only on Windows.

 After running or recording live tests, if you do not plan on further testing
 you can remove the test resources you created above by running:
 [Remove-TestResources.ps1][]: